influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 We use [Auth0](https://auth0.com/) for InfluxDB Cloud Dedicated authentication.
 User accounts can be created by InfluxData on the InfluxDB Cloud Dedicated system via Auth0.
-API access within custom applications requires an API token.
+User accounts can create database tokens with data read and/or write permissions.
-Tokens are mapped to InfluxDB read and write permissions as defined when the token is created.
+API requests from custom applications require a database token with sufficient permissions.
 For more information on the types of tokens and ways to create them, see [Manage tokens](https://docs.influxdata.com/influxdb/cloud-dedicated/admin/tokens/).